laminas/laminas-cli/docs/book/intro.md

 cannot be detected automatically, you can still use the laminas-cli tool.

 To integrate such applications with laminas-cli, you will need to create a file that returns a PSR-11 container.
-Do so in the file `config/container.php`.
+Do so in the file `config/container.php` or if you already have such a file in another location, use the `--container=<path>` option.
 Such a file might look like the following:

 ```php
 <?php